oktadev/okta-blog/_source/_posts/2021-12-07-electron-javascript.md

 {% img blog/electron-javascript/pkce-flow.png alt:"OAuth flow with PKCE" width:"800" %}{: .center-image }

 Both of these approaches require a callback path where Okta can send the authentication code to be processed by your application.
-For some companies,allowing `localhost` to receive the response from Okta may pose a security concern.
+For some companies, allowing `localhost` to receive the response from Okta may pose a security concern.
 There are many ways to handle this, but in this article, you will use [Okta's Auth JS SDK](https://www.npmjs.com/package/@okta/okta-auth-js).
 This SDK exposes a `signInWithCredentials()` method that you can use to authenticate your users.

 ## Create an OpenID Connect application